unchainedshop/unchained/docs/source/write-plugins/product-pricing.md

 ---
 title: 'Product Pricing'
-description: Configure the product price
+description: Add a product pricing plugins
 ---

 To manipulate a specific product price or the entire product price in your system you can create a custom plugin by extending